vatpac-technology/sops/docs/aerodromes/classc/darwin.md

     [Coordination requirements](#acd-to-dn-tcu) exist between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
 Controllers performing the role of ACD should ensure they coordinate with TCU **before** providing clearance.

 ### Snake Pit
-The **Snake Pit** is an area of dirt adjacent Runway 36 used for low level hover operations, most commonly from helicopters located at the apron known as the **Snake Farm**, south of OLA 6-10.
+The **Snake Pit** is an area of dirt adjacent Runway 36 used for low level hover operations, most commonly by helicopters located at the apron known as the **Snake Farm**, south of OLA 6-10.

 <figure markdown>
 ![Snake Pit](img/dn_snake_pit.png){ width="700" }